-And, if you think it’s too hard, or you’re not strong enough, or it’s inconvenient, all you need to do is read about this Portland mom who hauls six kids—yep, you heard me, SIX—on her one bike!
-(Sometimes she even takes along a neighbor kid too!)
-Whatever I do with my singleton will be easier than that!
+And, if you think it’s too hard or you’re not strong enough or it’s inconvenient, all you need to do is read about this Portland mom.
+She hauls six kids—yep, you heard me, SIX—on her one bike!
+(Sometimes she even takes along a neighbor kid, too!)
+Whatever I do with my singleton will be easier than that…

 Bike Nurture and Culture

 I heard two things most often from biking families.
 First, they want to raise their kids outside of the prevailing car-only culture.
-Don’t get me wrong; these aren’t anti-car extremists.
+Don’t get me wrong: these aren’t anti-car extremists.
 Not in the least!
-All these families own cars—and use them.
-But they feel it’s important for their kids to grow up knowing there are healthy, enjoyable, convenient, and environmentally-friendly ways to get around without automatically defaulting to the car.
+All of these families own cars and use them.
+But they feel it’s important for their kids to grow up knowing that there are healthy, enjoyable, convenient, and environmentally friendly ways to get around without defaulting to the car.

-This father from Eugene, OR, put it this way:
+This father from Eugene, Oregon, put it this way: